skypjack/entt/docs/md/entity.md

 the cases, there exists also the enum class `entt::entity` that _wraps_ it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.

 Entities are represented by _entity identifiers_.
-An entity identifier carries information about the entity itself and its version.<br/>
+An entity identifier contains information about the entity itself and its version.<br/>
 User defined identifiers can be introduced through enum classes and class types that define an `entity_type` member of type `std::uint32_t` or `std::uint64_t`.